codeforjapan/socialhackday/README.md

 ----------

 - Updating `develop` branch will automatically deploy them to the staging server.
-- Updating `production` branch will automatically deploy them to the production server.
+- Updating `master` branch will automatically deploy them to the production server.

 **Do not directly commit to those branches.
 Use pull requests**